ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire.md

 The vCenter Server instance uses the following {{site.data.keyword.cloud_notm}} services:

 * NFS service - If VMware vSAN is not specified for the vCenter Server instance, then {{site.data.keyword.cloud_notm}} file storage (NFS) is used or the VMware datastores.
 The {{site.data.keyword.cloud_notm}} file storage (NFS) is in the {{site.data.keyword.cloud_notm}} services network in the data center.
-Customers don't have direct access to the underlying storage infrastructure and consume file shares.
+Customers don't have direct access to the underlying storage infrastructure and use file shares.
 * NTP service - In this architecture, the isolated recovery environment uses the ADDNS servers as a time source.
 The ADDNS servers use the {{site.data.keyword.cloud_notm}} NTP service for their time reference.
 * DNS service - In this architecture, the isolated recovery environment uses the ADDNS servers for name resolution.
 The ADDNS servers use the {{site.data.keyword.cloud_notm}} DNS service for requests that they cannot resolve directly.